Our free mortgage calculator shows a home’s total monthly price, including taxes, PMI, insurance, and utilities.

 The next step is getting pre-approved.
 A mortgage pre-approval with Better Mortgage takes as little as 3-minutes and doesn’t impact your credit score.
 It’s a free no-commitment way to see how much home you can buy, the mortgages you qualify for, and the range of interest rates you’ll be offered.

 If you’re ready to buy a home now, our definitive homebuying checklist can walk you through everything you need to know to get the home you want.
 With your Better Mortgage pre-approval letter in hand, you’ll be able to show sellers and real estate agents that you mean business—giving you an edge over homebuyers that don’t have this kind of proof that they’re financially ready to purchase.
-And by working with an agent from Better Real Estate and funding with Better Mortgage, you’ll save up to 1% of the purchase price* of your new home, and save up to $8,200 on average over the life of your loan.**
+And by working with an agent from Better Real Estate and funding with Better Mortgage, you’ll save $2,000 on closing costs, and save up to $8,200 on average over the life of your loan.**

 **The average lifetime savings estimate is based on a comparison of the Freddie Mac Primary Mortgage Market Survey’s (PMMS) 30-year fixed-rate mortgage product with Better Mortgage’s own offered rate for a comparable mortgage product between Jan ‘20 - Dec ‘20.
 PMMS is based on conventional, conforming fully-amortizing home purchase loans for borrowers with a loan-to-value of 80 percent and with excellent credit.
 Better Mortgage’s offered rate is based on pricing output for a 30-year fixed-rate mortgage product with a 30-day lock period for a single-family, owner-occupied residential property and a borrower with excellent (760 FICO) credit and a loan-to-value ratio of 80 percent.
 Individual savings could vary based on current market rates, property type, loan amount, loan-to-value, credit score, debt-to-income ratio and other variables.